NebularFX/configure-ad/README.md

 <img src="https://i.imgur.com/E7lVK1i.png" height="80%" width="80%" alt="Ipconfig dns servers"/>
 </p>
 <p>
 Now we need to go to the Client-1 VM and restart it.
 Once it restarts and you login, you can open up command prompt and type "ipconfig /all".
-This will verify the address of the DNS Server address you setup in the azure portal.
+This will verify the address of the DNS Server address you setup in the Azure portal.
 </p>
 <br />